top of page

 ABOUT THE FOUNDATION

-Gianni Strong was created to raise awareness of Spinal Muscular Atrophy.
-A disease we had never even heard of (let alone knew we were both carriers of) until our son’s diagnosis.
+Gianni Strong was created to raise awareness of Spinal Muscular Atrophy (SMA)— a disease we had never even heard of, let alone knew we were both carriers of, until our son’s diagnosis.
 It is hard to put into words what it is like to be told your child has a degenerative neuromuscular disease.
 Devastation and desperation sparked a fire to do anything and everything we could to give our child the life he deserves and to cure SMA.
+We formed Gianni Strong, Inc in support of our hero- to show him that he will always have an army behind him and will never face this fight alone.

 Gianni's Story

-Spinal Muscular Atrophy is a vicious, unforgiving disease that, if untreated, will eventually affect every muscle in a person’s body.
-Gianni has the mildest form of SMA (type 3).
-Our sweet boy, Gianni Matthew was diagnosed with Spinal Muscular Atrophy (Type 3) just two days after his 3rd birthday.
+Spinal Muscular Atrophy is a vicious, unforgiving disease that, if left untreated, will eventually affect every muscle in a person’s body.
+Our sweet boy, Gianni Matthew was diagnosed with Spinal Muscular Atrophy (type III) just two days after his 3rd birthday.
 At diagnosis, Gianni had severe constipation and visible tremors, especially in his hands.
 He was constantly tripping and falling.
 He was unable to climb stairs or jump and had no reflex response.

 Gianni began treatment in September of 2018, shortly after his diagnosis.
-Spinraza (a drug that has only been on the market for 3 years) has helped to slow disease progression in our baby and there are more drug options on the horizon.
+Spinraza (the first SMA drug, FDA approved in 2016) has helped to slow disease progression in our boy and there are more treatments on the horizon.
 There is now hope for families affected by this devastating disease, that has historically been the #1 genetic cause of death in infants.
-We are so grateful to live in a time with such incredible scientific breakthroughs!
+We are so grateful to live in a time with such extraordinary scientific breakthroughs!

 Thanks to Spinraza and weekly physical therapy, Gianni has made significant increases on the Hammersmith (a physical therapy assessment given to evaluate his progress after treatments) and he has gained the ability to JUMP!
 This is HUGE...children with SMA typically never have the ability to jump.